talmolab/sleap-cuda-container/sleap_chrome_remote_desktop/README.md

     --name=$(hostname)
   ```

-1. Run the provided command in your terminal with Docker container running.
+1. Run the provided command in your remote machine's terminal with Docker container running.
 Make sure to refresh the website.

 2. When prompted, enter 6-digit PIN.
 This number will be used for additional authorization when you connect later.